 Contributing to retirement accounts like 401(k)s or IRAs not only bolsters your savings but can also lower your taxable income.

-For 2024, the contribution limits are $22,500 for 401(k) plans (plus $7,500 in catch-up contributions for those 50 and older) and $6,500 for IRAs (with an extra $1,000 for those over 50).
+For 2025, the contribution limits are $23,500 for 401(k) plans (plus $7,500 in catch-up contributions for those 50 and older) and $7,000 for IRAs (including Roth IRAs) with an extra $1,000 for those over 50.
+These limits are indexed annually for inflation.
+401(k) contributions are due by Dec 31; IRA and HSA contributions by Tax Day (typically April 15).
 Ensure you’ve contributed as much as possible to take full advantage of these tax benefits.

 Your essential guide to planning for retirement!